 |SAT Composite 75th||1560|

 |Average SAT Score||1500

 What are the SAT requirements for students to be admitted to Dartmouth College?

-Dartmouth College typically requires applicants to be in the top 1 percent of SAT test takers.
-The school consistently takes SAT composite scores down to 1480 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 1430.
-The estimated average SAT composite for admitted freshman is 1530 out of 1600.
-52 percent of applicants submit SAT scores to the school.
-Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.
+Dartmouth College typically prefers applicants to be in the top 3 percent of SAT test takers.
+The school consistently takes SAT composite scores down to 1440 on a 1600 scale, below which admission should be considered a reach.
+We estimate some students could be accepted with SAT's as low as 1380.
+The average SAT composite for admitted freshman is 1500 out of 1600.
+Dartmouth ranks #1 in New Hampshire and #17 in the nation for highest average SAT composite score.
+58 percent of applicants submit SAT scores to the school.

 |ACT Test||25th Percentile Score|

 |ACT Reading 25th||33|

 |ACT Math 25th||30|

 |ACT Test||75th Percentile Score|

 What are the ACT requirements for prospective students to get into Dartmouth?